JakeChrist/LLMMemorySystem/docs/gui_settings.md

 a dialog to tweak the idle thresholds used by the `CognitiveScheduler`.

 Use the *Settings* action in the window's menu bar to open the dialog.
-Older versions exposed a separate Settings button next to **Browse Memories**.
+Older versions exposed a separate button on the side panel.
 The fields correspond to:

 - `T_think` – seconds of inactivity before background thinking starts.